How to become a member

 Enquiries are welcome from any independent funeral director who has been trading as, or employed as, a funeral director for at least 12 months before the date of application.

 - Download the Declaration of Ownership – Full Member

 - As part of your application you will need to send us a copy of some documentation that you use with clients (details in the Application Form document).
 Due to the General Data Protection Regulation (GDPR) in May 2018, please ensure when sending us the documentation that any personal information relating to the next of kin (not the deceased) is blacked out and unreadable.
 Failure to do this could be a breach of the GDPR.

-- Return the form to SAIF along with the required documentation, enclosing a cheque of £200 made payable to SAIF to cover administration fees.
+- Return the form to SAIF along with the required documentation and payment of £200 to cover administration fees.

 - Details will be published on our website printed in our monthly magazine, SAIFInsight, as ‘membership pending’ – giving existing members the chance to raise any valid concerns